palakorn-seenoi/LHmom/README.md

 If you use `LHmom` in your research, please cite the following paper:

-Seenoi, P., Shin, Y., Busababodhin, P., & Park, J.-S. (2026).
+Seenoi, P., Shin, Y., Busababodhin, P., & Park, J.S.
+(2026).
 LHmom: An R Package for higher order L-Moment Estimation.
 SoftwareX.
 (Submitted/Under Review)

 ## Contact